 “For me, it has not been easy being a politician,” Mayor Dunia says, her expression turning somber.
 “When I started as mayor in 2015, the first six months were very hard.
 I felt discrimination and humiliation.
 People were saying, ‘How can an indigenous woman without any profession be the leader of our municipality?’”

 “My main focus is to be transparent and honest,” she says with resolve.
 “As authorities, we have to leave our Arani better, and we must demonstrate our work as women.”

 Last year, after completing unfinished projects from the previous mayor, Mayor Dunia finally got to start on the projects she wanted to prioritize.
 Safe water was first on the list, and she began by starting a water quality lab right upstairs from her office.

 “Water quality has always been a major problem, and because of it children would get sick,” Mayor Dunia says.
 “Now we can test and treat this water.”

 It’s just a few years into her term, and every community in Arani has reliable water services.

 “Five years ago, here in Arani there was no water,” she says.
 “Sometimes two days went by and we would only have water for an hour.
-Now we have water 24 hours a day, it’s clean and healthy water.
-Mothers are very happy to now have water for washing and cooking.
-Kids are able to stay in school.”
+Now we have water 24 hours a day, and it’s clean and healthy.
+Mothers are very happy to now have it for washing and cooking, and kids are able to stay in school.”